containers/podman/docs/source/markdown/podman-systemd.unit.5.md

 Setting this key overrides this behavior by instructing Quadlet to use the provided name.

 Note, the name should not include the `.service` file extension

+### `SubGIDMap=`

+Create the pod in a new user namespace using the map with name in the /etc/subgid file.
+Equivalent to the Podman `--subgidname` option.

+### `SubUIDMap=`

+Create the pod in a new user namespace using the map with name in the /etc/subuid file.
+Equivalent to the Podman `--subuidname` option.

+### `UIDMap=`

+Create the pod in a new user namespace using the supplied UID mapping.
+Equivalent to the Podman `--uidmap` option.

+This key can be listed multiple times.

+### `UserNS=`

+Set the user namespace mode for the pod.
+This is equivalent to the Podman `--userns` option and generally has the form `MODE[:OPTIONS,...]`.

 ### `Volume=`